-They get a 'special' winning animation in the Sohoi Olympic Games too, which is intended for characters with some kind of relationship.
+They get a special winning animation in the Sochi Olympic Games, too, which is intended for characters with some kind of relationship.
 There's a lot of father-son feeling in theirs, with Silver trying to copy Shadow and look tough, when most of his winning poses have him floating around like a kid.

 One relatively decent self-insert character in SatAM Sonic the Hedgehog fanfic, Bookshire Draftwood the elderly raccoon doctor, grew so popular and filled such an obvious hole in the cast that he actually became part of fanon.
 Archie Comics subsequently tried to make their own doctor character, Dr. Quack, but he was considerably less sympathetic and endearing and thus wasn't so well-received by the fanbase.

 Elsewhere in Sonic the Hedgehog, the game Shadow the Hedgehog gave the titular character the ability to carry and use weapons, usually guns of one type or another.
 Some fans had already decided that, because (in canon) someone very important to him was shot, Shadow hated guns and would never use them.

 To be fair, reasons for this assumption also included his rather pronounced superiority complex and the fact that he could throw Chaos Spears around with his mind, thus rendering common ballistic projectiles somewhat redundant.